SAM-M10Q GPS Breakout Board

 Backup Battery

-The board includes a rechargeable 3V,1.5 mAh backup battery that:
+The board includes a rechargeable 3V, 1.5 mAh backup battery that is connected to the SAM-M10Q’s V_BCKP pin.
+The battery:

 - Automatically recharges when main power is applied